FixedEffects/FixedEffects.jl/README.md

 This package solves least squares problem with high dimensional fixed effects.
 For a matrix `D` of high dimensional fixed effects, it finds `b` and `ϵ` such that `y = D'b + ϵ` with `E[Dϵ] = 0`.

-It is the back end for the package [FixedEffectModels.jl](https://github.com/matthieugomez/FixedEffectModels.jl), that estimates more general linears model with high-dimensional fixed effect.
+It is the back end for the package [FixedEffectModels.jl](https://github.com/matthieugomez/FixedEffectModels.jl), that estimates linear models with high-dimensional fixed effect.

- The package defines two functions `solve_coefficients`, that returns the coefficients `b`, and `solve_residuals`, that returns the residuals `ϵ`.
-See `?solve_residuals!` or `?solve_coefficients!` for the full syntax.
+ The package defines two functions `solve_coefficients!`, that returns the coefficients `b`, and `solve_residuals!`, that returns the residuals `ϵ`.
+See the documentation `?solve_residuals!` or `?solve_coefficients!`.

 ```julia